geekae99-lang/Cricket_Match-Player_Analysis_IPL/README.md

-🏏 Predictive Modelling & Dashboard for IPL Cricket (2018–2025)
+🏏 Predictive Modelling and Interactive Dashboard for Cricket Match and Player Performance Analysis in the Indian Premier League (IPL)

 This repository contains the implementation for my MSc Data Analytics dissertation project:
 “Predictive Modelling and Interactive Dashboard for Cricket Match and Player Performance Analysis in the Indian Premier League (IPL)” by Gowtham Kumar Mani Periyasamy (University of Strathclyde, 2025).